Chloë Grace Moretz On That

-Chloë Grace Moretz will soon star in Neighbors 2, the sequel to the frat boy film Neighbors.
+Chloë Grace Moretz will soon star in Neighbours 2, the sequel to the frat boy film Neighbours.
 This time, instead of a bunch of shirtless dudes taking over the campus, it's Moretz and her motely crew of "take no shit" girlfriends.
 And it appears that same attitude plays into Moretz's day-to-day life.

 In her interview with Glamour magazine for their June issue, the 19-year-old actress talked about her recent "girl-on-girl" drama with Kim Kardashian.
 She explained her side of the situation to the publication.